NCERT Solutions for Class 6 Maths Chapter 8 - Playing with Constructions

 How to construct a circle?

-Imagine a point “x” on your notebook and adjust your compass as per your need.
+Imagine a point “x” on your notebook and adjust your compass as needed.
 If you need a bigger circle, then take a bigger length; if you need a smaller circle, take a smaller length.

 Place the pointed end of the compass at the centre of the circle.
 Rotate the compass around to draw a full circle.